What is a VA Home Loan?

 Since VA loans are guaranteed by the government, VA loans provide access to special benefits, including:

-- No down payment required: For many service members, this is the most attractive feature of a VA loan.
+- No down payment required: For many servicemembers, this is the most attractive feature of a VA loan.
 You can become a homeowner without having to save for a down payment.

-- Lower interest rates: VA loans typically offer interest rates well below those of conventional loans.
+- Lower interest rates: VA loans typically offer interest rates well below those of Conventional loans.

 - No prepayment penalty: With a VA loan, you can sell or refinance at any time without having to pay a penalty.
+However, there are different rules on cash-out refinances, including that the borrower must have six months of payments on their existing mortgage prior to refinancing.

 - Ability to finance the VA funding fee: The funding fee can be rolled into the entire loan amount.